lifequestions/static-site/src/content/index.md

 ---
-title: Welcome to My Site
+title: Welcome to Simple Static Site V2
 ---

-# Welcome to My Static Site
+# Welcome to Simple Static Site V2

 This is a simple static site generated from markdown files.